 The sunshine.
 It is an absolutely beautiful day and as soon we’re finished, I’m going to go enjoy it!

-What are your favourite plants and why?
-Or has Dawn’s story inspired you to go back to school?
+Has Dawn’s story inspired you?
+Would you go back to school?
 Let me know in the comments below.